HASE-Group/hase_iii_userguide/elf.md

 PORT ( port\_name, message\_type, *port\_type* )

 - **port_name** *str* - This defines the name of the port to be created.
 It is used to identify the port when messages are to be sent from the entity and in the creation of links.
-For any one entity t\
-he port_name must be unique, though the same port name can be used on different entities.
+For any one entity the port_name must be unique, though the same port name can be used on different entities.
 - **message_type** *str* - The message type defines the type of messages that the link connected to the port can handle.
-It should specify the type name of a [link parameter](<paramlib.md>) defined in \
-the parameter library.
+It should specify the type name of a [link parameter](<paramlib.md>) defined in the parameter library.
 - **port_type** *str* - This specifies the type of the port, *i.e.* whether it is a source port or a destination port.
 This is specified by using **SOURCE** or **DESTINATION** in the PORT constructor.

 ### Example